 Advantages And Disadvantages

-While the spouse who files for divorce first does get the ball rolling, that doesn’t always give you the lead.
+While the spouse who files for divorce first does get the ball rolling, that doesn’t always give you the lead, so to speak.
 Each option comes with its own positives and negatives.

 Still, whether or not to file for divorce first is a question worth considering.